aristanetworks/openmgmt/docs/configuration/mtls.md

 ## gNMI Configuration

-The following configuration associates the gnmi service withthe associated ssl profile and enables it for use with mTLS for authentication.
+The following configuration associates the gnmi service with the associated ssl profile and enables it for use with mTLS for authentication.

 ```text